Side by side for the Gospel

 The Next Unite Event

-Unite will next be run sometime in November 2018.
+Unite will next be run at the end of school term 1 in 2019, following the Term 1 Essentials course.
 More details will come soon.

 You can direct any general queries to Dave Stephenson, Membership Pastor.
 Be sure to check out our membership FAQs below.